l33tm3/AISecUncensored/README.md

 ## Usage

-Once the server is running, you can access the chat interface by going to `http://127.0.0.1:8000` in your web browser.
+Once the server is running, you can access the chat interface by going to `http://127.0.0.1:8000` in your web browser. ( Make Sure do you have a Ollama server install here  `https://ollama.com/`)

 Type your message into the input field and press "Enter" or click the "Enviar" button to send it.
 The response from the system will appear in the chat history above.